 After completing 12 units of graduate studies, and at least one semester before you intend to file for graduation, you must file an ATC (Advancement to Candidacy) with the Graduate Division.
 The ATC lists all the courses completed, in progress, or planned for the Master’s Degree; your language proficiency or auxiliary skill; and the culminating experience you have chosen (thesis or comprehensive exam).

+Work closely with your advisor to ensure that everything you intend to list on the ATC has the approval of the department.
+Do not list any additional courses beyond the minimum necessary for the degree.
 The form must be signed by the graduate coordinator and the department chair.
 Check the University Calendar for ATC deadlines, normally in late September for spring graduation and mid-April for summer or fall.
 If you change your plan of study after you have filed your ATC, you must file a ATC substitution form.

 Culminating Experience